ayushagrawal2806/Bharat-Petroleum/README.md

 ## Project:
 - This project was assigned by [Geekster](https://www.geekster.in/) as a **Major Project** for a team of 8 members:
-  - Jaiten Sahu (TEAM LEADER)
+  - Ayush Agrawal (TEAM LEADER)
-  - Sakshi Thakare
+  - Dhruv Sharma
-  - Lokesh Kataria
+  - Preethi Baskaran
-  - Virendra Kumar Yadav
+  - Prasad Sunil Mahajan
+  - Samadhan Sudhakar Gaikwad
-  - Abhishek Sharma
+  - Ashwin Gwali
-  - Abhay Chauhan
+  - Adarsh Dutta
-  - Shweta Sharma
+  - Aditya Shendkar

 - It was an exciting opportunity for us to apply our skills and collaborate with fellow learners to create a functional and polished clone of the Bharat Petroleum website.
 ---